Peter Garling: Other activity

 From 1970 to 1996, Garling was a serving member of the Australian Army Reserve.
 During this time, he served as the second-in-command of 1 Commando Company, and reached the rank of company commander of the Sydney University Regiment.
 For his extended services to the Army Reserve, he has been awarded the Reserve Force Decoration.

 Garling has been involved in multiple public inquiries and royal commissions, including those into the 1997 Thredbo landslide, the Glenbrook and Waterfall railway accidents, the collapse of the HIH Insurance, and the affairs of the Medical Research and Compensation Foundation.
 He served as the Commissioner conducting the Special Commission of Inquiry into Acute Care Services in NSW Public Hospitals, authoring the Garling Report.

+In 2023, Garling controversially awarded a permanent stay to Scouts NSW in a child sexual abuse case, despite the fact that the accused scout leader was a convicted pedophile.
+Garling also held the abuse victim liable for the Scouts' legal costs.

 Personal life

 Garling's three brothers also completed law degrees.
 At the time of his appointment, brother Max had become a mining entrepreneur; Anthony was a NSW District Court judge; and Kim, a private practice lawyer and former President of the Law Society of New South Wales.

 In 1980, Garling married Jane Anne Loneragan, who is a solicitor and was a lecturer at the University of Technology, Sydney.
-Garling's elder daughter, Antonia, is a lawyer at [Gilbert + Tobin), while his other daughter Lucinda (Lucie) is a chartered accountant at Westpac.
+Garling's elder daughter, Antonia, is a lawyer at (Gilbert + Tobin), while his other daughter Lucinda (Lucie) is a chartered accountant at Westpac.